youngzyzy/Bakery-Website-Mockup/README.md

-This project was inteneded to pratice my skills related to creating attractive frontend layouts, utilizing flexbox, grid, and basic javascript.
-It is a mockup of a fictional bakery website.
+This website is a mockup of a fictional bakery.
+It uses basic html and css for an attractive front end layout and it uses simple vanilla js for the hamburger menu.
+I have made it responsive for a multitude of device widths, from computers, to small mobile devices.
+I utilized mostly flexbox, grid, and media queries to achieve responsiveness.